Meet the Team

 After thirty years as a nurse, Yvonne tried a change of career to bank manager for 16 years.
 She is now very happy to be back in the medical field and enjoying her role as Clinical Trial Project Officer.

-Role: As a GP liaison officer, Yvonne was responsible for recruiting general practitioners as co-investigators to the COLCOT-T2D trial.
+Role: As a GP liaison officer, Yvonne is responsible for recruiting general practitioners as co-investigators to the COLCOT-T2D trial.

 John Barrett